osrf/gazebo_tutorials/force_torque_sensor/tutorial.md

 #### `<pose>`
 Floating point numbers separated by spaces with this order `x y z roll pitch yaw`.
-It describes the location of the sensor frame.
+It describes the location of the sensor frame with respect to the parent joint.

 ### Force/Torque specific parameters
 A force/torque sensor is created by adding `<sensor>` tag with the attribute `type` set to `force_torque`.